Calling all Rocky Trail Families!

 Come and create memories – let us tempt you to bring the family and the kids!

 While you race, they will have plenty of things to see and do and they can also get a piece of the racing action by spectating or some kids activities we offer.

-Both events are proudly supported by the Central Coast Council and together with the major sponsors Shimano Cycling Australia, RIDE Fox Australia and sealant partner, Stan’s NoTubes with Jetblack Products Australia, all your rider photos from both events are included in the entry fee!
+Our events are proudly supported by the Central Coast Council and together with the major sponsors Shimano Cycling Australia, RIDE Fox Australia and sealant partner, Stan’s NoTubes with Jetblack Products Australia, all your rider photos from Rocky Trail events are included in the entry fee!